Quick Answer: What Does Software Development Outsourcing To India Cost?

 A Practical 2026 Cost Planning Table

 Use these ranges for early planning, then validate them against stack, seniority, model, timezone overlap, project complexity, and vendor responsibilities.
+Recent 2026 market references continue to cluster around lower India rates for junior and mid-level work, with premiums for senior, cloud, AI, cybersecurity, and architecture roles.

-| Role or setup | Planning range | Use it when |
+| Role Or Setup | Planning Range | Use It When |

 |---|---|---|